-Kate Mick resides in the tiny and creative town of Warren, RI (nearby is Providence, RI).
+Kate Mick resides in Rhode Island.
 She gladly plays house shows, ghost shows, quiet shows, loud shows, faraway shows and close by shows.
 Just ask her, she's always up for an adventure with her banjo.

 Kate Mick has been compared to Cat Power, Hurray For the Riff Raff, Sharon Van Etten, First Aid Kit and Hedy West.
 She enjoys playing her original songs as well as cover songs by Wilco, David Bowie, Tom Petty, Daniel Johnston, Karen Dalton, The Breeders, John Prine, and Bonnie Raitt, amongst others.
 She is constantly writing new, original songs.